 No specific exit fees typically find charge separately upon departure; these fees usually fall within your ticket price.

-For international flights from TUN, arrive at least 2-3 hours before scheduled departure.
+For international flights from TUN, arrive at least 2-THREE hours prior to scheduled departure.
 This gives sufficient time for check-in, baggage, security, and immigration.

-TUN has amenities like cafes, restaurants, duty-duty-free shopping, and airport lounges.
-Train and bus stations typically provide more basic facilities.
+TUN has amenities like cafes, restaurants, duty-free shopping, and airport lounges.
+Train and bus stations typically present more basic facilities.

-For ferry departures out of La Goulette port, check the specific ferry operator's suggestions.
-Generally, plan to show UP 2-3 hours in advance, especially if you travel with a vehicle, due to loading procedures and passenger processing.
+For ferry travel departures out of La Goulette port, check the specific ferry operator's suggestions.
+Generally, plan to arrive 2-3 hours in advance, especially if you travel with a vehicle, due to loading procedures and passenger processing.

 Drive on the right-hand side of the road.
 Speed limits are generally A speed limit of 50 km/h in towns, 90 km/h on rural roads, and 110 km/h on highways.

 Finding parking can be challenging in busy city areas like the Medina and Ville Nouvelle.
-Pay car parks exist in various locations.
+Pay places to park exist in various locations.
 Observe parking signs carefully to avoid fines or towing.

 Tunisia shares land borders with Algeria and Libya, but these are not typically typical entry/exit points for international tourists traveling to or from Tunis.
 Security situations can vary.

-Keep all travel documents accessible for a smooth departure.
+Keep all travel keep your papers accessible for a smooth departure.
 Show up early for a relaxed exit.